freerange/method_log/README.md

 * Optimise search for method definitions:
   * Only consider commits where file that last contained method has changed
   * First look in file where method was last defined
+* By default stop when method disappears from history
 * Find "similar" method implementations e.g. by comparing ASTs of implementations

 ### Credits